BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > • If handles are provided and their content can be retrieved, the localized string will be used instead of the usual name/description/tooltip;
 > • If the handle is not found, the usual string will be used.
 {.is-info}

+The [BG3 Mod Helper](https://marketplace.visualstudio.com/items?itemName=ghostboats.bg3-mod-helper) extension can help you creating localization files and replacing strings with handles to be translated.

 ### TODO: ported IMGUI icons